CWALabs/SkyCMS/Cosmos.ConnectionStrings/README.md

-# Cosmos.DynamicConfig - Multi-Tenant Dynamic Configuration Provider
+# Cosmos.DynamicConfig - Multi-Tenant Configuration Provider

-> **📁 Note:** This project is located in the `Cosmos.ConnectionStrings/` folder but the project file is `Cosmos.DynamicConfig.csproj`.
+> **Note:** This project is located in the `Cosmos.ConnectionStrings/` folder but the project file is `Cosmos.DynamicConfig.csproj`.
 Both names refer to the same package - the namespace and assembly name is `Cosmos.DynamicConfig`.

 ## Overview